Priority planning

 4 - Attentive Listening

-Covey wants to draw attention towards the most important fifth level, which is empathic listening because it helps to see the world from other people’s angles so that you can recognize how they feel.
+Covey wants to draw attention towards the most important fifth level, which is empathic listening because it helps to see the world from the other person's perspective so that you can recognize how they feel.

 Covey, in this book, also explains an example of a father and son.
 In that example, the father was trying to help out his son, but the communication goes the wrong way.
 The main reason for that is because the father was trying to give suggestions to his son on the basis of his experience.
 He completely ignores the situation of his son, which makes things difficult for the son to rely on the opinion of his father.